Home work triggers demand jump for chips, laptops and network goods

 Many firms have withdrawn earnings forecasts, anticipating a drop in consumer demand and economic slump, but performance at electronics retailers and chipmakers is hinting at benefits from the shift in work culture.

 Over the past month, governments and companies globally have been advising people to stay safe indoors.
-Over roughly the same period, South Korea - home of the world’s biggest memory chip maker, Samsung Electronics Co Ltd - on Monday reported a 20% jump in semiconductor exports.
+Over roughly the same period, South Korea - home of the world’s biggest memory chip maker, Samsung Electronics Co Ltd (005930.KS) - on Monday reported a 20% jump in semiconductor exports.

 Pointing to further demand, nearly one in three Americans have been ordered to stay home, while Italy - where deaths have hit 5,476 - has banned internal travel.
 Worldwide, the flu-like virus has infected over 300,000 people and led to almost 15,000 deaths since China first reported the outbreak in December.